 Training a new generation of socially conscious architects

-at the Maryland Institute College of Art in Baltimore, Maryland, where students are putting finishing touches on
+On this day, Cameron Sinclair has brought his ideas to an environmental design class at the Maryland Institute College of Art in Baltimore, Maryland, where students are putting finishing touches on year-end projects.

 Sinclair urges the students to build sustainably and be mindful of their ethical responsibilities.